avnig05/camp-cool/README.md

     this script will create a virtual environment, install the required Python packages, and initialize your .env, as well as set up the Node.js environment and pnpm packages.

-3. Set up the environment variables: there are several environment variables that need to be set up in the `.env` file.
+3. Set up the environment variables:

+    there are several environment variables that need to be set up in the `.env` file.
 You can copy the `.env.example` file to `.env` and fill in the required values.

+4. Once Everything is correctly set up, start two terminals.

+    in the first terminal, run the FastAPI backend:

+    ```bash
+    cd backend
+    uvicorn src.main:app --reload
+    ```

+    In the second terminal, run the Next.js frontend:

+    ```bash
+    cd frontend
+    pnpm dev
+    ```

+4. Open your browser and navigate to `http://localhost:3000` to access the Camp Cool application.